 ECHR - Homepage of the European Court of Human Rights - ECHR

-The Court will be holding a Grand Chamber hearing in the inter-State case of Ukraine v.
-Russia (re Crimea) on 13 December 2023.
+The Court will be holding a Grand Chamber hearing in the case of Ships Waste Oil Collector B.V. and Others v. the Netherlands on 6 March 2024.

-In the case of Mariya Alekhina and Others v.
-Russia (no. 2) the Court held that there had been a violation of the freedom of association.
+In the case of Dede v.
+Türkiye the Court held that there had been a violation of the freedom of expression.

-In the case of Tadić v.
-Croatia the Court held that there had been no violation of the right to a fair trial.
+In the case of Danileţ v.
+Romania the Court held that there had been a violation of the freedom of expression.

-In the case of Krachunova v.
-Bulgaria the Court held that there had been a violation of the prohibition of slavery and forced labour.
+In the case of U v.
+France the Court held that there would be no violation of the prohibition of torture and inhuman and degrading treatment if the decision to remove the applicant to the Russian Federation were enforced.

 Grand Chamber News